Member | Established: 1955 | Member since 1997

 SMO 1: Quality Assurance

-The Serbian Association of Accountants and Auditors (SAAA) operates a voluntary QA review system for non-statutory audit accounting services provided by its members.
-The responsibility of quality assurance reviews for statutory audits lies with Securities Exchange Commission and KoR with oversight of the Ministry of Finance.
+The Serbian Association of Accountants and Auditors (SAAA) operates a voluntary quality assurance (QA) review system for non-statutory audit and accounting services provided by its members.
+Responsibility for quality assurance reviews of statutory audits lies with the Securities Commission, the Chamber of Authorized Auditors of Serbia (KoR), and the Ministry of Finance (MoF).

-In 2015, SAAA started an initiative with the Institute of Chartered Accountants in England and Wales—Quality Accounting Services Network—to improve its existing system and has held six workshops since then focused on improvement of QA methodology and procedures.
+Since 2015, SAAA has also worked with the Institute of Chartered Accountants in England and Wales (ICAEW) Quality Accounting Services Network to strengthen its existing system and improve its QA methodology and procedures through a series of workshops and technical support activities.

 -